 "Contraction and Convergence" (C&C) is the policy framework proposed to the United Nations by the Global Commons Institute (GCI) since 1990.

-The purpose of C&C is to clarify and resolve the international diplomatic challenge of co-oordinating policies and measures at rates that avoid dangerous global climate change.
+The purpose of C&C is to clarify and resolve the international diplomatic challenge of co-ordinating policies and measures at rates that avoid dangerous global climate change.

 Based on the objective and principles of precaution and equity, as stated in the "United Nations Framework Convention of Climate Change" (UNFCCC), C&C proposes: -

-- (1) A full-term contraction budget for global emissions that stabilises the atmosphere at an agreed concentration of greenhouse gases (GHGs). - (2) The international sharing of this budget as 'entitlements' resulting from a negotiated rate of convergence to equal shares per person globally by an agreed date within the full-term concentration agreement. - (3) The inter-regional, inter-national and intra-national tradability of these entitlements in an appropriate currency such as International Energy Backed Currency Units [EBCU]. - (4) Improved understanding of the relationship between an emissions-free economy and concentrations, so rates of C&C evolve under periodic revision. - (5) GHG emissions have so far been closely correlated with economic performance.
-To date the growth of economies and emissions has occurred mostly in the industrialised countries creating recently a global pattern of increasingly uneconomic expansion and divergence [E&D] and international insecurity. - (6) C&C answers E&D in a 'full-term' constitutional, rather than a short-term random manner.
+- (1) A full-term contraction budget for global emissions that stabilises the atmosphere at an agreed concentration of greenhouse gases (GHGs). - (2) The international sharing of this budget as 'entitlements' resulting from a negotiated rate of convergence to equal shares per person globally by an agreed date within the full-term concentration agreement. - (3) The inter-regional, inter-national and intra-national tradability of these entitlements in an appropriate currency such as International Energy Backed Currency Units [EBCU]1. - (4) Improved understanding of the relationship between an emissions-free economy and concentrations, so rates of C&C evolve under periodic revision.

+GHG emissions have so far been closely correlated with economic performance.
+To date the growth of economies and emissions has occurred mostly in the industrialised countries creating recently a global pattern of increasingly uneconomic expansion and divergence [E&D] and international insecurity.

+C&C answers E&D in a 'full-term' constitutional, rather than a short-term random manner.
 It requires a progression from "Guesswork to Framework".
-It enables the pre-distribution of future entitlements to emit GHGs that result from a rate of convergence deliberately accelerated relative to the overall agreed rate of contraction in order to resolve and go beyond inertial argument about 'historic debt'.
+It enables the pre-distribution of future entitlements to emit GHGs that result from a rate of convergence deliberately accelerated relative to the overall agreed rate of contraction.

-This synthesis of C&C can redress the dangerous trend imbalance.
+This synthesis can redress the dangerous trend imbalance.
 Built on global rights, resource conservation and sustainable systems, it is needed to guide the economy to a safe and equitable future for all.
 It builds on the gains and promise of the UN Convention and establishes an approach that is compelling enough to galvanise urgent international support and action.